Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 ## Is there a pre-built version PDF.js available?

 Yes.
 The code for the web site at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages`

+<a name="issue"></a>
+## PDF.js does not render my files right.
+Can I report an issue?

+Yes.
+The issues are used to track both bugs filed by users and specific work items for developers.
+Try to file one issue per problem observed.

+Please specify valid title (e.g. "Glyph spacing is incorrect" instead of "PDF.js does not work") and provide more details about the issue: link to the PDF, location in the PDF, screenshot, browser version, operating system, PDF.js version and JavaScript console warning/error messages.

+<a name="corrupted-pdf"></a>
+## I know that my PDFs are corrupted.
+Will PDF.js attempt to display it?

+Yes.
+The PDF.js will attempt to recover usable PDF data (pages, content, or fonts) and display the document.
+Please report the issue (see above) and we will take a look.